How to Grow Pumpkins

 For seeds started in peat pots, sow seeds 3 or 4 to each pot and using scissors, thin to 1 or 2 plants after they develop their first set of true leaves.
 The remaining plants can then be transplanted into the garden two weeks after your last frost date.

-How To Care For Your Pumpkin Transplants
+How to Care For Pumpkin Transplants

 In the spring, you may still have cool weather that may affect the growth of your seedlings.
 It's a good idea to protect your young plants from cool weather using floating row covers.
 The row covers will also prevent insects from accessing your plants.
 You will need to keep your seedlings covered for about 6 weeks, until the plants have developed flowers.